brian-tex/AboutMe/pages/ansible/how-to-use-ansible.md

 ---
 layout: page
-title: How to Use it
+title: How to Use It
 subtitle: How to use Ansible
 tags: [ansible, glossary, automation]
 comments: true